Auto-didact/lenshood_/README.md

 ## Official Website

-Visit [apollokit.org] to learn about Apollo Universal Starter Kit.
-You can also test a [demo application] deployed on Heroku.
+Visit [www.lenshood.in] to learn about Lenshood.
+You can also test a [lenshood-demo.herokuapp.com] deployed on Heroku.

 ## Description

+This project is based on Appollo Universal Starter Kit

 ![](Technologies.png)